ReScience/ReScience-submission/code/README.md

 the saccade/anti-saccade task with or without shaping strategy and the probabilistic decision making tasks.

 The `simulation.py` executable runs multiple networks training and prints the success rate and median convergence time.

-This implementation uses Python 3 and NumPy.

-*Warning: running a simulation can be heavily time and processing power consuming.*
+**_Warning: simulations can be heavily time and processing power consuming._**

+The `plot-activation.py` executable partially recreates figure 2.D.

+This implementation requires Python 3, NumPy and matplotlib.

 ```
 usage: simulation.py [-h] [-n NETWORKS]